vu

 Republic of Vanuatu

 The islands were settled in the 19th century by British and French, who called them New Hebrides.
-Since 1906 the islands were administered by an Anglo-French Condominium.
-1980 the islands became an independet UN country.
+Since 1906, the islands have been administered by an Anglo-French Condominium. in 1980, the islands became an independent UN country.

 The country, consisting of reefs, atolls and islands, is very poor in natural resources.
 There are no mines, and history is too short for a decent amount of subterranea.
-The islands are base on volcanism, but with no resulting lava caves.
-Earth quakes are frequent, tsunamis less frequent but possible.
-Still there are a few natural caves, as the islands consist partly of limestone, a result of the coral reefs.
+The islands are based on volcanism, but with no resulting lava caves.
+Earthquakes are frequent, tsunamis less frequent but possible, hurricanes a real danger.
+Still, there are a few natural caves, as the islands consist partly of limestone, a result of the coral reefs.